captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

 Your spoiled brats are named Morgan and Samantha.
 You live on Magnolia out in the burbs, but you tell people you live in the city.

 ---

 You're going to go out there and tell William that this room is clear.
 Got it?

 ---

-NAMELESS (OFFSTAGE)
+## NAMELESS (OFFSTAGE):
 Clear.

+---

-WILLIAM (OFFSTAGE)
+## WILLIAM (OFFSTAGE):
 Good.

----

 ---

 ## S:
 Fuck.

 ---